ServiceNow Credential Resolver

 Overview

-This project provides a ServiceNow MID external credential resolver that retrieves secrets from Akeyless and maps them to ServiceNow Discovery credential fields.
+The Akeyless Credentials Resolver is Akeyless's official ServiceNow application.
+It installs a MID Server external credential resolver that retrieves secrets from Akeyless at runtime and maps them to ServiceNow Discovery credential fields, so no static passwords are stored in ServiceNow.
 The resolver class is com.snc.discovery.CredentialResolver.

 Prerequisites

-• ServiceNow instance (Quebec+ recommended) with Discovery and External Credentials enabled.
+• A ServiceNow instance (Quebec+ recommended) with Discovery and External Credentials enabled.

-• MID Server installed and connected to your instance.
+• A MID Server installed and connected to your instance.

-• An Akeyless Access ID and one of the supported authentication methods listed below.
+• An Akeyless Access ID and one of the supported authentication methods below.

 Supported Akeyless Authentication Methods